Ricardsss/django_car_garage/README.md

 # Car Garage API

-This API allows you to manage cars, car models, and car makes.
-The available endpoints are as follows:
+This is the API documentation for the Django project, which includes user authentication (registration, login, and logout) and managing cars, makes, and models.

 ## Endpoints

+## Authentication

+### Register a New User

+**Endpoint:** `POST /accounts/register/`

 **Request Body:**